Hydroforth/image-text-extraction/README.md

 # image-text-extraction
 Helped me pass my PI 100 finals.
-Many thanks to Beranger Natanelic's tutorial on using the Google Cloud Vision API.
+Many thanks to Beranger Natanelic's tutorial on setting up the Google Cloud Vision API.

 ## Requirements
 1. Create or use an existing Project in the Google Cloud Platform to create a service account.